Last updated on March 4th, 2025 at 10:22 am

 Tests like CT scans or nuclear imaging may also be performed to assess blood flow and detect blockages.

-Treatment of Exertional Angina
+Exertional Angina Treatment

 The treatment for exertional angina focuses on relieving symptoms, improving quality of life, and preventing complications like heart attacks.
 It typically involves a combination of lifestyle changes, medications, and in some cases, medical procedures.